manabu/biopython-tutorial-ja/chapter3.rst

 In addition to telling Biopython to translate an alternative start codon asmethionine, using this option also makes sure your sequence really is a validCDS (you’ll get an exception if not).

 ..
-The example in Section 16.1.2 combines the Seq object’stranslate method with Bio.SeqIO for sequence input/ouput.
+The example in Section 16.1.2 combines the Seq object’s translate method with Bio.SeqIO for sequence input/ouput.

-The example in Section 16.1.2 combines the Seq object’stranslate method with Bio.SeqIO for sequence input/ouput.
+The example in Section 16.1.2 combines the Seq object’s translate method with Bio.SeqIO for sequence input/ouput.

 ..
 Note: The Seq object’s translate method is new in Biopython 1.49.For older releases you would have to use the Bio.Seq module’s translatefunction instead, see Section 3.14.
 The cds optionwas added in Biopython 1.51, and there is no simple way to do this with older versionsof Biopython.